| ||Format||Pages||Price|| |

-4.1 Engines operating under severe conditions involving high temperatures, hot spot areas, entrained air, and/or small cooling systems are placing greater emphasis on engine coolant oxidation stability and corrosion protection.
-This standard provides an accelerated test method to assess engine coolant performance under high temperature oxidizing test conditions of new, used, and/or recycled engine coolants.
+4.1 Engines operating under severe conditions involving high temperatures, hot spot areas, entrained air, or small cooling systems, or combinations thereof, are placing greater emphasis on engine coolant oxidation stability and corrosion protection.
+This test method provides an accelerated test method to assess engine coolant performance under high temperature oxidizing test conditions of new, used, or recycled engine coolants, or combinations thereof.
 The test method may also serve as a screening tool to determine oxidation stability.
 The test results of this method cannot stand alone as evidence of satisfactory oxidation stability and corrosion protection.
 The actual service of an engine coolant formulation can be determined only by more comprehensive bench, dynamometer, and field tests.

 1.1 This test method covers determination of engine coolant corrosion protection and stability under accelerated thermal and oxidizing conditions using a rotary pressure vessel.

 1.2 The values stated in SI units are to be regarded as the standard.
 The values given in parentheses after SI units are provided for information only and are not considered standard.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 Specific hazard statements are given in , , , , , , , , , , , and .

 1.4 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.